MoonshineSG/Simplify3D-to-OctoPrint/README.md

 The commands "select", "print" and "trash" can only be specified via the command line.
 If you specify "print" you don't need to specify "select"

+### Settings
+--server & --key - OctoPrint setting
+--location - only gcode files created to this folder will be uploaded --editor - the editor used for opening files not placed in the default folder. change this to None if you don't want to open when saving to a different path trash - remove local gcode file after uploading to Octoprint select - select file after upload print - start print after upload

 You can create `.toctoprint.ini` in your home folder with any (or all) following settings or pass as command line parameters

 ```
 [default]
-#OctoPrint setting
 SERVER = http://octoprint.local
-#this has to be set either in the `ini` file or passed as command line parameter
 OCTOPRINT_KEY = 00000000000000000000000

-#only gcode files created to this folder will be uploaded
 DEFAULT_LOCATION = ~/Desktop

-#change this to None if you don't want to open when saving to a different path
 EDITOR = /usr/local/bin/mate

-#remove local gcode file after uploading to Octoprint
-TRASH = True

-#select file after upload
-SELECT = False

-#start print after upload
-PRINT = False
 ```

-###ini file settings vs command line
+####ini file settings vs command line

 ```
-SERVER | --server
+--server    -   SERVER
-OCTOPRINT_KEY | --key
+--key       -   OCTOPRINT_KEY
-DEFAULT_LOCATION | --location
+--location  -   DEFAULT_LOCATION
-EDITOR | --editor
+--editor    -   EDITOR
 ```

 Add this to post procesing script in Simplify3D: